50 Best Things to Do in Kyoto: 2025 Must-See Activities

 30. Okonomiyaki

-Unlike the cooking classes mentioned before, most okonomiyaki served in restaurants are prepared by a server.
+Unlike the Japanese cooking classes mentioned before, most okonomiyaki served in restaurants are prepared by a server.
 Restaurants normally feature table-side cooking where staff would prepare the dish right in front of you and use a hot steel plate called a teppanyaki.

-31. Zauo Fishing Restaurant
+31. Zauo fishing restaurant

 Although this experience is not in Kyoto, I highly recommend trying Zauo!
 It's a short train ride to Osaka and you can catch your own fish which the restauarant will prepare for you as sashimi or any dish you prefer.
 This is also cheaper, and you can't ask for a fresher catch!